 Rice is the staple food of almost every Indian.
-Everyone in India consumes rice virtually on a daily basis.
+Everyone in India consumes rice virtually daily.
 The only difference is that some sections of society consume more than others.

-Similarly, people belonging to the Eastern part of our country like West Bengal consume more rice than the people in the states of Gujarat and Rajasthan.
+Similarly, people belonging to the Eastern part of our country like West Bengal consume more rice than the people in Gujarat and Rajasthan.
 However, Rice is an integral part of the diet for all Indians.

 Differences between a pressure cooker and a rice cooker